SaftigeKumquat/Bombay-Crushed/README.md

  * cookies
  * canvas

 Canvas requires Cairo to be installed.
+See [here](https://github.com/LearnBoost/node-canvas/wiki) for more information about canvas.